weakish/weakish.github.com/dive-into/react.md

 which receives an object containing properties, and returns a ReactElement.
-Here I do not plan to change the value of the `name` property, so I annotates it as readonly.
+Here I do not plan to change the value of the `name` property, so I annotate it as readonly.
 But these properties can be mutable.
 ReactElements can be considered as extensible html elements, or some content to be rendered.